When Governors have been appointed they may be assigned to various roles and responsibilities within the governing board.

 Early Years Governor

-It is recommended that each school with an Early Years Foundation Stage (EYFS) should have an Early Years governor to champion Early Years in the school and to have specific oversight of the school’s arrangements and provision for meeting the statutory requirements of the EYFS.
+It is recommended that each school with an Early Years Foundation Stage (EYFS) should have an Early Years governor to champion Early Years in the school and to have specific oversight of the school’s arrangements and provisions for meeting the statutory requirements of the EYFS.

 Each Governing Board should have a lead governor to ensure that Equality is receiving proper consideration and that the governing board is discharging its statutory duties.